dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

       this.footprint := if next == null then {this} else {this} + next.footprint;
     }
   }
+{% endhighlight %}

-  // The model corresponding to a node is computed by a non-member
-  // function, because it needs to handle the case where the node is
+The model corresponding to a node is computed by a non-member function, because it needs to handle the case where the node is null, corresponding to an empty model.

+{% highlight dafny %}
-  // null, corresponding to an empty model. ghost function NodeModel<T>(node: Node?<T>) : StackModel<T>
+  ghost function NodeModel<T>(node: Node?<T>) : StackModel<T>
     reads node
   {